King County Metro: History

-After two failed attempts to enable it to build a regional rapid transit system, it was authorized to operate a regional bus system in 1972.
+After two failed attempts to enable it to build a regional rapid transit system, the Municipality of Metropolitan Seattle was authorized to operate a regional bus system in 1972.
 The bus system was known as Metro Transit and began operations on January 1, 1973; other suggested names included King Area Rapid Transit (KART) and Seattle Metropolitan Area Rapid Transit (SMART).
 Its operations subsumed the Seattle Transit System, formerly under the purview of the City of Seattle and the Metropolitan Transit Corporation, a private company serving suburban cities in King County.
-In the early 1970s, the private Metropolitan faced bankruptcy because of low ridership.
-King County voters authorized Metro to buy Metropolitan and operate the county's mass transit bus system.
-Metro Transit introduced its new services in September 1973, including a ride-free area in downtown and express routes on freeways (known as "Flyer" routes), and a unified numbering scheme in 1977 that replaced named routes.
-The agency introduced its first paratransit service in 1979, which was followed by buses equipped with wheelchair lifts in 1980.
+Metropolitan had faced bankruptcy because of low ridership and planned to cancel several routes; the King County Council voted in October 1971 to temporarily fund six routes through a lease with Metropolitan to prevent their cancelation.
+A full transfer of Metropolitan's assets and routes was approved shortly before Metro Transit began operations; as part of the takeover, an agreement to operate commuter buses from Snohomish County was signed in December 1972.
+Metro Transit acquired 91 buses from Metropolitan and leased additional buses from the Southern California Rapid Transit District to meet expected demand; contracted service to rural areas as far as Skykomish and Black Diamond was provided by Evergreen Trailways.